TimothyClaeys/pycose/README.md

 $ pip install cose
 ```

-**WARNING**: There is package on [PyPI](https://pypi.org/) called `pycose` which contains old code from this repository.
+:warning:**WARNING**:warning:: There is package on [PyPI](https://pypi.org/) called `pycose` which contains old code from this repository.
 Since I am not the maintainer I cannot update that package or remove it.

 ## What is COSE ?
 CBOR Encoded Message Syntax (COSE) is a data format for concise representation of small messages [RFC 8152](https://tools.ietf.org/html/rfc8152).
 COSE is optimized for low power devices.
 The messages can be encrypted, MAC'ed and signed.
 There are 6 different types of COSE messages: